 JAMES KINNEAR

-Uilleann Pipes, Whistles, Wooden Flute
+Uilleann Pipes, Wooden Flute, Whistles

 ABOUT JAMES

 James Kinnear is an ever-growing name on the Scottish and Irish traditional music scenes.
-A highly accomplished uilleann piper, whistle player, wooden flute player and composer, his eclectic, vibrant and versatile musical palette has led to highlight festival performances alongside performing and collaborating with some of Scotland's best-known creative voices including Karine Polwart, Kinnaris Quintet, the Royal Lyceum Theatre Edinburgh and the National Theatre of Scotland.
+A highly accomplished uilleann piper, wooden flute and whistle player and composer, his eclectic, vibrant and versatile musical palette has led to highlight festival performances including at Celtic Connections and the Edinburgh Fringe Festival.
+His work today has seen him performing and working with some of Scotland's best-known creative voices in traditional music and theatre, including with Karine Polwart, Kinnaris Quintet,

 James began his studies at the age of nine on classical piano, before encompassing the uilleann pipes, whistles, cello and other instruments by his mid-teens.
 His musical studies, combined with many years working in theatre has resulted in James being highly respected and admired across the arts, with many inter-disciplinary credits to his name - most recently the five-star, sell-out premiere of 'Come From Away' at the Edinburgh Fringe Festival, where his actor-musician skills won acclaim from many reviewers.